AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/add-extensions.md

 At the end of this lesson, you will be able to:

-* Add Extensions to a mobile tags property
+* Add Extensions to a mobile tag property
 * Configure the Analytics extension
 * Configure the Target extension